Does Aloe Vera Help Eczema?

 If you want to try aloe vera, use it carefully:

-Choose pure aloe vera gel (minimal additives)
+Choose pure aloe vera gel (98% or higher, fragrance-free, alcohol-free, minimal additives)

 Apply to clean, slightly damp skin